How to Calculate Optimal Partition Sizes for Cassandra

 nodetool netstats | grep "Streaming"

 Partition sizing is a continuous feedback loop, not a one-time calculation.
-By anchoring the formula to live compaction throughput, repair windows, and strategy-specific ceilings, you eliminate guesswork and stabilize streaming, compaction, and read paths across the token ring.
+By anchoring the formula to live compaction throughput, the repair window, and strategy-specific ceilings, you eliminate guesswork and keep streaming, compaction, and the read path stable across the token ring.